brollin/speak-the-spire-talon/README.md

 If you see a button like "return", "cancel", "confirm", or "proceed", remember that you can just say that word to click that button.

+### Scrolling

+When viewing cards or the map, you can scroll up and down with:

+- "upper"
+- "downer"

 ### General gameplay commands